Haunted House (Scream Queens): Plot

 The episode opens with Chanel (Emma Roberts) talking about "Chanel-o-ween", where she gives her Instagram followers presents in celebration of Halloween.
 Some footage shows the girls receiving their present with their reactions being filmed.
 Some of the presents include a box filled with blood, a box of moths and apples with razors inside of them.

 Detective Chisolm (Jim Clock) is interviewing Dean Cathy Munsch (Jamie Lee Curtis), asking if she saw the Red Devil enter the house.
 Wes (Oliver Hudson) and Gigi (Nasim Pedrad) argue that she's the killer.
 Denise (Niecy Nash) rushes into the house and tells everyone about the attempted murder of Caulfield (Evan Paley) and says when they get fingerprints from the chainsaw that they'll find them to be Zayday (Keke Palmer)'s.
 Meanwhile, Grace (Skyler Samuels) and Pete (Diego Boneta) drive to a trailer which is owned by Mandy who tells them what happened 20 years ago.
 In a flashback to 1995, Mandy and her sorority sisters are forced to wear hoods while Cathy drives to a location to bury Sophia (McKaley Miller)'s body.
 Cathy tells them to leave the university immediately and never contact each other again.
 Then they throw her body in the hole.
-Back in the present, Mandy says one of the sisters killed herself, another was institutilized and another made it into FOX News.
+Back in the present, Mandy says one of the sisters killed herself, another was institutionalized and another made it into FOX News.
 She then reveals that the bathtub baby is a girl, much to Grace's confusion as she believed the Red Devil was Chad Radwell (Glen Powell).
 Later that night, Mandy is watching a horror movie when someone knocks on her door, she grabs a baseball bat and opens the door to find no one there.
 Soon she hears knocking from outside all around the caravan.
 She turns on the light and while looking in the mirror she sees the Red Devil pull out a knife behind her as she is heard screaming.

 At the coffee shop, Earl (Lucien Laviscount) tells Zayday that he heard that she was running for president and gives her advice.
 Later on in Kappa house, Zayday announces she's running for Kappa president against Chanel, which angers her and makes her vow vendetta.
 In her closet, Chanel, Chanel #5 (Abigail Breslin) and Chanel #3 (Billie Lourd) decide to have their own Pumpkin Patch to undermine Zayday's candidacy.
 During lunchtime at the university's cafeteria, Chanel and her minions are handing out flyers for their Pumpkin Patch and they run into a guy named Tommy (who is wearing a shirt with a Psi Theta Gamma fraternity) and his friends who make disrespectful remarks toward the ladies.
 Hester / Chanel #6 (Lea Michele) kicks Tommy in his groin area, leading the Chanels to beat them all up.